nzzdev/Q-party-slogans/README.md

-# NZZ Storytelling Q Opinions
+# NZZ Storytelling Q Party Slogans

 ## Development
 Run `gulp watch` to get a webserver.
 Point your Browser to the URL given in the console.